 For an effective Board composition, the selection of Members of the Board is based on the following qualifications: (i) ownership of at least one (1) share of stock of AEV in compliance with the Corporation Code of the Philippines; (ii) university education or sufficient experience in managing the business, in lieu of a college education, (iii) at least twenty one (21) years old; (iv) proven to possess integrity and probity; (v) no conflict of interest; (vi) able to devote his time in fulfilling his duties and responsibilities as Director; (vii) practical understanding of the businesses of the Company; (viii) membership in good standing in relevant industry, business or professional organizations; and (ix) previous business experience.

 For a full discussion on the process of election of the members of the Board of Directors, their roles and responsibilities, refer to the Company’s Article of Incorporation and By-Laws, Guidelines for the Constitution of the Nomination Committee and the Election of Independent Directors, the Full Corporate Governance Report and the Manual of Corporate Governance.

-The Company’s Board Committees consist of the following: Board Audit Committee, Board Risk and Reputation Management Committee, and the Board Corporate Governance Committee, Board Related Party Transactions Committee and Executive Committee.
+The Company’s Board Committees consist of the following: Board Audit Committee, Board Risk and Reputation Management Committee, Board Corporate Governance Committee, Board Related Party Transactions Committee and Executive Committee.

 Members of the Board Committees are the duly elected directors of the Company’s Board of Directors as regular members assisted by key officers of the Company on ex-officio basis.
 These Board Committees hold meetings at least every quarter to ensure that sound strategies for the Company’s development are reviewed, monitored and achieved.

 The Board Corporate Governance Committee provides information and recommendations necessary for making good governance decisions.
 The Board’s ability to make decisions with governance impact is supported by the work of the Board Corporate Governance Committee.
 The Board Corporate Governance Committee assists the Board but does not pre-empt any board responsibilities in making final decisions on corporate governance, nomination and compensation matters.